zacjones93/adv-sql/05-CTE.md

 ## 01.
 The query below finds the averge of all purchases relative to the user.

-Break the subquery out into a CTE so that you can re-use the logic elsewhere.
+Your goal is to break the subquery out into a CTE so that you can re-use the logic elsewhere.

 ```sql
 select user_handle, sku,